Tboiii-123/Ecommerce-Webiste/README.md

 # 🛒 E-commerce Web Application

 A fully functional, responsive **E-commerce platform** built with **Django**, designed with a user-friendly shopping experience in mind.
-This project includes R cart functionality, Stripe checkout, file/media uploads, static/media hosting via CDN and Cloudinary, and professional deployment using Render.
+This project includes Autehntication, cart functionality, Stripe checkout, file/media uploads, static/media hosting via CDN and Cloudinary, and professional deployment using Render.

 ---